Breaking the Screen Time Cycle: Connect to UnPlug, Peace at Home, Parenting Classes for your Employees

 Strategy 1: Bridge the Gap (Connect Before You Click Off)

 The biggest mistake we make is shouting from the other room, “Five minutes left!” or “Turn it off now!”
-This creates a sudden jar to their system.
+Such behaviour creates a sudden jar to their system.

 Instead, try entering their world before you ask them to leave it.